 Despite the statistics, sometimes in a cost/benefit analysis, the defendant has no other logical choice, but to appeal the decision.
 Herein, is the process or procedure.
 According to Rule 4 of the Rules of Appellate Procedure, after the judgment is entered, a Defendant has 30 days to file his Notice of Appeal with the Clerk of the Supreme Court.
 At the same time the Notice of Appeal is filed, the attorney must also order a copy of the relevant trial court transcripts.
 This is called the Order for Transcript.

 Once the briefs have been filed, approximately 66% of the time, the Clerk of the Supreme Court will schedule oral arguments.
 Generally, if you have a meritorious appeal, oral arguments will be scheduled.
 Oral arguments are usually scheduled two to six weeks after the briefs have been filed.
 At oral arguments, each party will argue their position and legal case to the Chief Justice and four justices of the Supreme Court.
-Typically, the parties will be asked several questions from the justices during their presentation.
-Oral arguments is just a legal discussion between the justices and the attorneys.
+Typically, the parties will be asked several questions by the justices during their presentation.
+Oral arguments are just a legal discussion between the justices and the attorneys.
 It does not in any shape or form resemble what occurred at the trial court.
 Generally, two to four months after oral argument, a written opinion will be issued by the North Dakota Supreme Court, ruling on the merits of the appeal.

 This whole process takes time

-On "average" the entire appellate process from the filing of the Notice of Appeal to a North Dakota Supreme Court decision takes seven months to up to a year.
-Countless factors affect this time, including. but not limited to: when the Notice of Appeal is filed, the number of time extensions filed, the complexity of the legal issue, the legal significance of the case, and even if the Supreme Court is on their summer recess.
+On “average” the entire appellate process from the filing of the Notice of Appeal to a North Dakota Supreme Court decision takes seven months to up to a year.
+Countless factors affect this time, including. but not limited to when the Notice of Appeal is filed, the number of time extensions filed, the complexity of the legal issue, the legal significance of the case, and even if the Supreme Court is on its summer recess.

-This is very breezy simplification of the criminal appellate process in North Dakota.
-If you have further questions about the process, please don't hesitate to call me.
+This is a very breezy simplification of the criminal appellate process in North Dakota.
+If you have further questions about the process, please don’t hesitate to call me.

 1 For purposes of the article, I am assuming the conviction is in state court.
 In federal court, you only have 14 days to file a Notice of Appeal after the judgment has been entered.